blocksense-network/ethsofia_hackaton/README.md

 After that run `docker compose up` to launch the system.

-If you've made any changes to the scrit you need to rebuild the wasm binaries before launching -
+If you've made any changes to the script you need to rebuild the wasm binaries before launching -

 `cargo build --target wasm32-wasi --release && docker compose up`